 We make every effort to accommodate your preferred time and GP.
-However, emergencies do occur, and though every effort is made to keep to appointment times, emergencies will be given priority.
-Our staff will attempt to contact you if unforseen delays occur.
+However, emergencies do occur, and though doctors will make every effort to keep to appointment times, emergencies will be given priority.
+Our staff will attempt to contact you if unforeseen delays occur.

-Please let your receptionist know if/ why a longer consultation is required.
-We strive to make sure we give each patient the time they need to prevent taking up the time of other patients.
-If in doubt, always ask our receptionists when making an appointment.
+Please let our receptionists know if a longer consultation with your doctor is required.
+The doctors always strive to ensure every patient is given the time they need.
+If in doubt, please ask our receptionists when making an appointment.